ignatandrei/console_to_saas/Chapter06/readme.md

 There are two approaches to this problem: create separate branches for each client or use a single branch and make the product behave differently.

 ### Create different branches
 So, we have our main code in master, and we will create a separate branch for each client.
-This is an easy task, but let’s see what are the consequences
+This is an easy task, but let’s see what are the consequences:

 *Advantages*
 1. Creating a separate branch is no effort
 1. Best way to separate behavior and replicate bugs
-1. It is easy to implement a new different feature for each client *Problems*
+1. It is easy to implement a new different feature for each client

+*Problems*
 1. ~~IF~~  When a bug appears, it should be replicated on every client.
 This could be done by either have a single master and replicating to each branch
 1. writing the bug solving code on every branch
 1. Same with a new feature that many clients want.
 1. The master branch will not have defined behavior.
 It will contain all the features merged, thus we should treat it as a new client, but with all features on.